TebogoYungMercykay/Udagram-Image-Social-Microservices/docs/instructions/Part_IV_Container_Orchestration.md

 ### Update the environment variables

-Once you have the External IP of your front end and reverseproxy deployment, Change the API endpoints in the following places locally:
+Once you have the External IP of your front end and reverse-proxy deployment, Change the API endpoints in the following places locally:

 * Environment variables - Replace the http://**localhost**:8100 string with the Cluster-IP of the *frontend* service.
 After replacing run `source ~/.zshrc` and verify using `echo $URL`